 - Peanut allergies in kids are on the rise — the rates of children with peanut allergies tripled between 1997 and 2008.

-- Although the old recommendation was to avoid offering peanuts or peanut products to your child until after a year old, there is new evidence that suggests that peanuts and peanut products should be introduced between 4 and 11 months old UNLESS your infant has an early-onset atopic disease, such as severe eczema, or egg allergy in the first 4 to 6 months.
+- Although the old recommendation was to avoid offering peanuts or peanut products to your child until after a year old, there is evidence that suggests that peanuts and peanut products should be introduced between 4 and 11 months old UNLESS your infant has an early-onset atopic disease, such as severe eczema, or egg allergy in the first 4 to 6 months.
 In that case, you may want to have an allergist implement a peanut introduction plan.
 The AAP now recommends introducing infant-safe forms of peanut earlier.
 There is also evidence that supports introducing peanuts through breast milk.
 Be sure to talk to your doctor about the latest recommendation about introducing peanuts and peanut products to your baby.

 - Peanut and tree nut allergies are usually severe and acute, and they cause anaphylaxis more often than other food allergies.
 If your toddler has a nut allergy, you should carry an Epi pen with you at all times.